 Chye-Ling Huang is Chinese-Pakeha actor, director and writer.
 After completing acting training at Unitec in 2013, Huang co-founded Proudly Asian Theatre, producing and acting in FOB and Lantern and going on to write Call of the Sparrows, which debuted in 2016.
 She directed Like Sex (Basement), Asian Men Talk About Sex (Documentary) and created The Han Chronicles TVNZ web pilot as well as acting in various film and theatre projects including 'Ao-terror-oa', 'Te Waka Huia' and performing in 'Last man' at the Melbourne puppetry festival.
-Huang is currently directing 'Roots' and will have her second original show presented in 2018.
+Huang directed 'Roots' for Auckland Fringe and will have her second original show presented in late 2018.

 James Roque is a director, writer, actor and co-founder of Proudly Asian Theatre.
 He is a graduate of Unitec's Bachelor of Performing and Screen Arts programme, with theatre credits include Fractious Tash's acclaimed show Titus and the lead role of Sidu in Indian Ink Theatre Company's Kiss the Fish.
 James is passionate about bringing diversity to the arts and all facets of media.
 Outside of theatre, James is an acclaimed stand-up comedian.
 His television writing and performance credits include TV3's 7 Days and Jono and Ben.
 He is also one third of the sketch group Frickin Dangerous Bro, touring Auckland this year and performing and writing TV sketch show 'Only in Aotearoa'.